ypinhsuan/tp/docs/DeveloperGuide.md

 ![AddAttendanceSequenceDiagram](images/AddAttendanceSequenceDiagram.png)

 1. `Logic` uses the `TutorsPetParser` class to parse the user command.
-1. A new instance of an `AddAttendanceCommand` object would be created by the `AddAttendanceCommandParser` and returns to `TutorsPetParser`.
+1. A new instance of an `AddAttendanceCommand` object would be created by the `AddAttendanceCommandParser` and returned to `TutorsPetParser`.
 1. `TutorsPetParser` encapsulates the `AddAttendanceCommand` object as a `Command` object which is executed by the `LogicManager`.